jeremenichelli/jeremenichelli.github.io/_posts/2015-03-17-i-love-the-ampersand.md

 }</code>
 </pre></div>

-There's a higher chance you'll use the same base path for images so in case you need to change it for some reason, you only do it in one place.
+There's a higher chance you'll use the same base path for images so in case you need to change it for some reason, you only have to do it in one place.

-You can also apply some maths on it.
+Here's another place where I usually need this...

 <div class="highlight"><pre>
 <code>.opacity(@value) {